volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 This may be true in the short term, but if we take into consideration the time you will need to fix all the annoying bugs that could be avoided by writing tests, then writing tests can actually save a lot of time and money.

-Don't get me wrong, tests won't eliminate all of the bugs, but they can drastically reduce their number.
+Do not get me wrong, tests will not eliminate all errors, but they can drastically reduce their number.

-They make you and your partners feel much more confident when applying the changes, refactoring the code, deploying to the production as having all of them passing ensures that nothing is broken.
+They give you and your partners much greater confidence in applying the changes, refactoring the code, deploying to the production as having all of them passing ensures that nothing is broken.

 #### Test bug fixes